Steven Snowden QC is recognised in the independent legal directories as one of the leading barristers in the country in his chosen areas of work.

 - Acting for EasyJet in an £11m+ claim – claimant already paraplegic when he suffered a minor injury – claim put on the basis that psychiatric consequences led to failure to engage with therapy, thereby greatly worsening his pre-existing condition.
 Significant issues of exaggeration.
 Claim dismissed.

-- Acting in a wide range of cases for claimants and defendants in so-called “low dose” asbestos exposure cases with exposure typically in the 1970’s in construction, schools, business premises, exposure incidental to employment and secondary exposure claims.
+- Acting in a wide range of so-called “low dose” asbestos exposure cases with exposure typically in the 1970’s in construction, schools, business premises, exposure incidental to employment and secondary exposure claims.

 - Acting in a high-value living mesothelioma claim arising from alleged exposure during works at Heathrow Airport in the 1980s.
 Detailed technical expert evidence, issues over disclosure and insurance coverage.